 2017 ARTSLINK FELLOWS

-CEC ArtsLink is pleased to announce 2017 ArtsLink Fellows in performing arts and literature.
+CEC ArtsLink is pleased to announce the leading cultural institutions throughout the US to host the 2017 ArtsLink Fellows in performing arts and literature.
 This year’s ten participants in the ArtsLink Residencies program come from any of thirty-seven eligible countries.

 CORINA BUCEA, ROMANIA